 What are the best Oculus Quest 2 games?

-Finding the best Oculus Quest 2 games depends heavily on the genre of games you like playing, while adapting gameplay to take advantage of a VR setting.
-To that end, you won't be hurting for choice if you like shoot 'em ups, as Population:One puts a unique spin on the battle royale concept by letting you scale and fight from different surfaces.
+However, there are plenty of games that can take advantage of a VR setup, so you won't be left wanting.
+And if you like shoot 'em ups, for example, Population:One puts a unique spin on the battle royale concept by letting you scale and fight from different surfaces.
 Fight fans will also appreciate the physics of SuperHot VR.

 For less combat-filled games, check out Beat Saber, which takes Guitar Hero and transports it to a virtual world.
 VR also lets you enjoy recreational activities from the comfort of your home, with VR takes on golf (Topgolf), fishing (Real VR Fishing) and even ping-pong (Eleven Table Tennis) among the best of the best on the Oculus Quest 2.